ccmbioinfo/stager/docs/react.md

 1. Start a development server in watch mode with `yarn start`.

 You can build the static bundles for production with `yarn build`.

+These environment variables are fixed at build-time.
+To incorporate changes, you will need to restart the development server or rebuild the static bundles.

+Use a comma-delimited list of columns for the `REACT_APP_DEFAULT_OPTIONAL_COLUMNS` environment variable to control which optional columns are enabled by default on the Add Datasets page.